 Table (9) compares the AVE of line manager HR attribution for service quality and its shared variances with line manager HR attribution for wellbeing.
 The results indicate that (i) the line manager’s HR attribution for employee wellbeing is highly correlated with their HR attribution for service quality and other HR attributions (r = 0.724 < 1); (ii) the average variance explained (AVE) in the indicators by the underlying latent construct (i.e. HR attribution for wellbeing) is smaller than the squared correlations or the shared variances between the latent construct (i.e. line manager’s HR attribution for service quality and line manager’s HR attribution for wellbeing) (Fornell and Larcker, 1981) and any others (Farrel and Rudd, 2009) constructs.
 Nishii et al., (2008) reported that line manager-rated HR attribution for wellbeing and service quality to be conceptually similar (Nishii et al., 2008), but in this study, it considered to be distinct because they are not statistically distinct.
 Continuing with this factor structure represent an important limitation because of the measurement quality, defined in terms of poor correlations of the measurement items in capturing the latent variables or the misspecifications of the hypothesised relationship among measurement items in the measure of latent variables (Geiser, 2003) and the sample size issue (Sharma et al. 2005; Schreiber et al., 2006).
 Moreover, other constructs such as benevolence, authoritarian, moral leadership, employee HR attributions, service quality, organisational affective commitment, burnout, and human capital, were theorized to be within the nomological network of the construct.

-Table 9: Comparison between the AVE of HR attribution for wellbeing and other HR attributions
+Comparison between the AVE of HR attribution for wellbeing and other HR attributions

 LM HR attribution for wellbeing